DragonSenses/Algorithms/LeetCode/733-flood-fill/problem.md

 - Let `n` be the number of columns in the image.
 - Let `m * n` be the total number of pixels.
 - Flood fill only visits pixels that share the original starting color and are 4‑directionally connected.

+### **Space Complexity**: `O(m * n)`
+- **Recursion-Stack Usage**: DFS uses the call stack to explore neighbors.
+In the worst case (e.g., the entire grid is one connected region), the recursion depth can grow to `m * n`, producing linear auxiliary space.
+- **No Additional Structures**: Aside from the recursion stack, the algorithm does not allocate extra data structures.
+The image is modified in place, and only a constant number of local variables are used.